FlorinTulba/Pic2Sym/doc/conclusions.md

 By now (v1.2), the application:
 - offers *various match aspects* for deciding which symbol will approximate an image patch
-- provides either *raw image approximations*, or a satisfactory *hybrid result* for more complex content
+- provides either *raw approximations of the image*, or a satisfactory *hybrid result* for more complex content
 - lets the user select *which critical paths to parallelize* on *multi\-core machines*
 - tackles well font families with *less than 400 symbols*.